E-values as unnormalized weights in multiple testing: Using e-values as weights in multiple testing with p-values

 As we explained above, weighted multiple testing procedures typically require normalized weights, that is, weights that satisfy $\sum_{k=1}^K w_k = K$.
 This constraint represents a fixed weight budget to be allocated across hypotheses.
 It is possible, however, to increase the budget in a data-driven way by adapting to the proportion of null hypotheses.
 For example, in the case of uniform weights (i.e., for unweighted multiple testing),~\citet*{storey2004strong} proposed to estimate the proportion of null hypotheses $\pi_0 = K_0/K$ by:

-for fixed $\tau \in (0,1)$, and then to apply the p-BH procedure with p-values $P_k$ and weights $w_k = \id_{\{P_k \leq \tau\}}/\widehat{\pi}_0$.
+for fixed $\tau \in (0,1)$, and then to apply the p-BH procedure with p-values $P_k$ and weights $w_k := \id(P_k \leq \tau)/\widehat{\pi}_0$.
 Since hypotheses with $P_k > \tau$ would be unlikely to be rejected, the procedure of \citet{storey2004strong} increases the weight budget (when $\widehat{\pi}_0 < 1$) from $K$ to $K/\widehat{\pi}_0$.

-The case of null-proportion adaptive procedures for arbitrary normalized weights was elusive until \citet{RBWJ19} and \citet{habiger2017adaptive} generalized Storey's procedure to the (normalized) weighted setting.
-Here we propose \emph{ep-Storey}, a null proportion adaptive version of ep-BH, which proceeds as follows: compute $\widehat{\pi}_0$ as in~\eqref{eq:storey} with p-values $P_k$ and then apply the weighted-BH procedure at level $\alpha$ with p-values $P_k$ and weights $w_k=\id_{\{P_k \leq \tau\}}E_k/\widehat{\pi}_0$.
+The case of null-proportion adaptive procedures was addressed by \citet{habiger2017adaptive} and \citet{RBWJ19} for arbitrary normalized weights, and by~\citet{li2019multiple} for a specific choice of data-driven weights.
+Here we propose \emph{ep-Storey}, a null proportion adaptive version of ep-BH, which proceeds as follows: compute $\widehat{\pi}_0$ as in~\eqref{eq:storey} with p-values $P_k$ and then apply the weighted p-BH procedure (Definition~\ref{definition:wBH}) at level $\alpha$ with p-values $P_k$ and weights $w_k:=\id(P_k \leq \tau)E_k/\widehat{\pi}_0$.